fitness calculator

 Deep dive

-This TDEE calculator uses the Mifflin-St Jeor BMR formula and an activity multiplier to estimate daily calorie burn.
-Enter weight, height, age, gender, and activity to see BMR and TDEE.
+This TDEE calculator uses the Mifflin‑St Jeor BMR formula and an activity multiplier to estimate how many calories you burn in a typical day.

 FAQs